 - The concept of the sensitive period recognizes that a child tends to focus on certain aspects of his environment at particular moments.
 During this time, he is especially aware of language, order, movement, or color.
 By building upon these two concepts in a space especially designed to meet their needs, the teacher promotes the growth and development of each child on an individual basis.

 As a part of our curriculum, we offer specific topics and themes that follow a pattern based on the seasons, the months and holidays of the year, important and defining moments in history, and the church year.
 Our afternoon arts program focuses on different cultures on a monthly basis and examines the geography, art, music, language, and practices of that country.

-The Atrium is designed for the 3-6 year old child to learn of God in works designed to meet their needs and abilities.
+We also include Christian Education as part of our curriculum.
+Each child in the Casa Class visits the Atrium as part of the Christian education curriculum once a week with members of their class.
+The Atrium is a space designed for the 3-6 year old child to learn about God.
+In this environment, they will have access to works that meet their needs and abilities.
 Themes of the Atrium include the stories and parables of Jesus Christ, the geography of Israel, and the practices of the Church in baptism and communion.